 - Me and White Supremacy by Layla Saad: Again, sold out of hardcopy but I downloaded the Kindle version.

 And friends, please share: what other resources would you add to this list?
 What other strong and important POC voices and activists would you recommend that we follow?

 If you would like additional support navigating the impact of racism on your mental health or if you need or want therapy for any other reason, we’d be honored to support you.
-Please feel free to explore the bios of our therapists and either book a complimentary 20-minute consult call with our clinical intake coordinator or schedule a first full session with them here.
+Please feel free to reach out to us to set up a complimentary consult call so we can match you with the best therapist for your situation.